-As a partner in the SLCP, the Regional Affiliate of ADRIC is extending to students taking part in the SLCP, under Tiers 1 or 2, to complement their professional training in order to obtain a Q.Med or Q.Arb designation.
-Participants willing to partake in these trainings will be informed of the modalities and the discounted rate during an information session.
+As a partner in the SLCP, Regional Affiliates of ADRIC may extend to students taking part in the SLCP, under Tiers 1 or 2, to complement their professional training in order to obtain a Q.Med or Q.Arb designation.
+Participants willing to partake in these trainings will be informed of the modalities.
+A discounted rate may be offered from time to time, at the sole discretion of the relevant Regional Affiliate of ADRIC.